-Breach risk
+25 Breach risk

-Each new market WEM Rule obligation is assigned an initial baseline risk rating using the risk tables in Appendix 1.
+Each relevant new market WEM Rule obligation is assigned an initial baseline risk rating using the risk tables in Appendix 1.in accordance with section 2.2 of this document.

-Breaches alleged to have occurred prior to new market start may not have a baseline risk score, in which case the risk rating will be based only on the information in the suspected breach report.
+Breaches alleged to have occurred prior to new market start may not have a baseline risk scorerating, in which case the risk rating will be based only on the information inprovided, and available, to the suspected breach reportERA.

-If there is no associated WEM Rule obligation for a breach of a WEM Procedure, the ERA will assign a risk based only on the information in the suspected breach report.
+28 If there is no associated WEM Rule obligation for a breach of a WEM Procedure, the ERA will assign a baseline risk rating based only on the information inavailable to the suspected breach reportERA.